Hopping on Hops: Technical Assistance and Peer-to-Peer Mentorship to Support West Virginia Hops Growers

 January 2022-January 2023:

 All four ¼ acre hop yards have been installed and planted.
 Due to late planting the data isn’t as robust as we had hoped.
-Thus far, Comet and Saaz 72 so the most promise for growing in West Virginia’s climate.
+Thus far, Comet and Saaz 72 show the most promise for growing in West Virginia’s climate.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.